-- abort solving;

-- if underdefined, give a parameterized solution;

 - if overdefined:

 - solve for the square subsystem, and check whether or not the partial solution satisfies the outstanding equations;

-- solve for the least-squares.
-17
+- solve for the least-squares.15

 Finally, let us note that the skeleton given above can solve only for well-defined systems, and aborts otherwise.
 One should use exceptions for a more graceful control.